-According to the American Massage Therapy Association (AMTA) Massage Therapy promotes health and well-being by way of soft tissue manipulation and movement of the body.
-Massage therapy is the use of massage techniques to treat disorders of the human body, promote healing, improve clinical outcomes and encourage higher levels of wellness.
+According to the American Massage Therapy Association (AMTA), massage therapy promotes health and well-being by way of soft tissue manipulation and movement of the body.
+At Cleveland Clinic, our massage therapists use massage techniques to treat disorders of the human body, promote healing, improve clinical outcomes and encourage higher levels of wellness.

-Professionally trained massage therapists use touch to manipulate the tissues of the body in a skilled, sensitive and compassionate way.
-Some patients enjoy massage therapy as a regular part of maintaining wellness.
-Others use it as a temporary treatment for specific injuries or conditions.
+Many patients enjoy massage therapy as a regular part of maintaining wellness, while others may use it as a temporary treatment for specific injuries or conditions.

 What We Treat